 Solar Storage

-A significant limitation to statewide solar reliance derives from exposure.
+A significant limitation to statewide solar reliance derives from weather exposure.
 The sun only shines in the daytime, minimizing a panel’s ability to generate electricity in the evening.
 A peak energy demand occurs in later hours when the sun goes down.

 Texas plans to meet renewable energy demands by maximizing solar storage.
 Vistra, a Texan power company, recently invested in a storage facility in Monterey, California.
 The Moss Landing Energy Storing Facility converted an old power plant into a renewable energy center.